speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 To create a video, this file is sent to FFMPEG, a highly portable library capable of rendering image frames into an mp4 output.

-Once the video file is created in FFMPEG, it is then returned to the user a response from the API.
+Once the video file is created in FFMPEG, it is then returned to the user as a response from the API.

 ## Limitations